toni-rmc/laravel-angular-integration/README.md

   npm run ng-remove-empty-dirs -- --dist
   ```

-  *This command might come handy if you have some empty directories in `public` and/or `angular_apps` after deleting files while running `npm run ng-watch` command.*
+  *This command might come handy if you have some empty directories in `public` and/or `angular_apps` after deleting files while working in the watch mode.*

 **More about `npm run ng-watch`**
 If you use `127.0.0.1:8000` as your host:port when you start your development server, you can use this command as is.